mdomke/pytest-mongodb/README.rst

 types like ``$oid``, ``$date``, etc.

-You get ahold of the database in you test-function by using the ``humongous`` fixture like so:
+You get ahold of the database in your test-function by using the ``mongodb`` fixture like so:

 .. code-block:: python